Visiting Bryce Canyon in September

 BENEFITS OF VISITING BRYCE CANYON IN September

 The biggest benefit of visiting Bryce Canyon in September is most assuredly the beautiful weather.
-The warmth of the summer still lingers beyond Labor Day and there are less thunderstorms than in July and August.
+The warmth of the summer still lingers beyond Labor Day and there are fewer thunderstorms than in July and August.
 The list of potential activities in September is long.
 Hiking, mountain biking, canyoneering, sightseeing, and ranger-led activities are all right are your fingertips.

 If you plan to visit later in the month, admission into Bryce Canyon National Park is free on September 25th in celebration of National Public Lands Day.